iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___2.1/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.ri.crushcovid 3 reviews"/>
 </p>

+> This should be integrated with the exposure notification system from Apple and Google.
+Without it, this app exists in its own tiny silo and won't be successful.<br> :date: __2020-09-28 05:33:30__

 > This is not accurately tracking location.
 Update: Even after installing the update, it is not accurately tracking my location.
 Sometimes it shows me at an address down the street from my home all day rather than my house.
 Other days it doesn't record any location at all.
 Such as yesterday, I went to Narragansett, nothing shows on my location tracker at all for the last 2 days.<br> :date: __2020-09-10 01:24:33__